Effects of Morphine Abuse

 When Morphine Effects are Destroying Someone You Love

 It is possible to recover from the damaging effects of morphine.
-The Narconon program is available in fifty locations around the world so you may have a location near you.
-While relapse is a common result after completing rehab, after the Narconon program, seven out of ten graduates stay sober after they go home.
+The Narconon program is available in some 45 locations around the world so you may have a location near you.
 This can be the solution you and your family have been looking for.

-To find out more about this innovative and successful drug or alcohol recovery program, call the international offices of Narconon at 1-800-775-8750.
+Find out more about this innovative and successful drug or alcohol recovery program.
 Addiction to morphine, other opiates or other drugs can come to an end.
-You can have back that person you lost to addiction.
-Call today.
+You can have back that person you lost to addiction..